Camemes/Rules/README.md

 10. Enderman, Gold and Iron farms are not to be built until The End is free.
 11. The End Outer islands will be reset once a month.
 The staff team is not responsible for any builds or items lost from the End pruning.
 12. Flying TNT dupers are not allowed.
-13. Pranks done in fun, among frineds are permitted, but genuine griefing will not be tollerated.
+13. Pranks done in fun, among friends are permitted, but genuine griefing will not be tolerated.

 # C. Other
 1. These rules are subject to change without notice.
 Players are responsible for keeping up with rule changes, it is up to you to keep checking the rule page.